ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

 ```

-## Question 2 At an election preceding a leadership race, a party who obtained less votes than the previous election is more likely to have changed the selectorate
+## At an election preceding a leadership race, a party who obtained less votes than the previous election is more likely to have changed the selectorate
 ```
 # Calculate biserial correlation
 correlationH2Votes <- hetcor(as.numeric(pdata$ref_nselectorate), pdata$percentWonLost)